 That said, you can always get creative and chill bottles in lakes, streams, and snow if they’re at hand, but it’s worth getting acquainted with intentionally room temperature drinks.
 If you must have ice, freeze oversize cubes that will melt much more slowly and seal them in a double layer of zippered bags before stashing them in your drinks cooler.

 4. Scale Things Down

 If you’re hiking in, you’ll need to watch your pack weight.
 One option is to bring along miniature bottles of booze, which also means you can bring a bigger variety.
 If you don’t want to sip them straight, mixing them with powdered drink concentrates is a classic move, although perhaps not always the tastiest option.
 You can also decant various alcohols into tightly sealed plastic bags and nestle them in a Nalgene bottle, which will double as your drinking glass, or invest in soft polyurethane pouches with screw caps for more security.

-Unbreakable Silicone Wine Glasses, 4 for $18.89 on Amazon
+Unbreakable Silicone Wine Glasses, 4 for $11.99 from Walmart

 Speaking of soft things, consider packing some unbreakable and nearly weightless silicone glasses for sipping.

 Another good strategy is to craft your cocktails ahead of time and tote them along in flasks or canteens (or insulated growlers if it’s gonna be a long weekend).
 Choose a cocktail that won’t suffer from being stored and doesn’t need to be chilled (i.e. high in alcohol without a lot of extras).
 Figure out how many ounces your container holds, then do a little math to determine how many servings you can funnel in there, mix them up in a pitcher, and pour into your portable vessel.
 Take caution when batching drinks with bitters and citrus, which can become overwhelming in larger quantities.
 See this guide to flask cocktails for more info.